 Initially, we thought perhaps we could get some combination of public transport there from Pennant Hills, be it train, bus, ferry etc to the Darling St/Ewenton St bus stop below and then walk down Ewenton St to the terminal:

 But after trying to get Sydney’s public transport route calculator to suggest how I might achieve that, it couldn’t come up within anything.
 A little investigation on Google Street View also made evident that one cannot access the terminal from Ewenton St anyway.
 You have to come in via James Craig Road.
 So the closest bus stop is actually on Robert St near Victoria Rd.
 Given that, I considered the cost of getting four people there and upon considering who would be travelling with us I decided it may be a lot easier and cheaper to pay for long-term parking or hire a car.

 Long Term Parking and Car Hire / Go Get

-My theory here was we could pick up the car that morning, or even the day before, then drop every one off at the terminal with our bags, leave the car at the pod and walk the couple of blocks back.
+My theory here was we could pick up the car that morning, or even the day before, then drop everyone off at the terminal with our bags, leave the car at the pod and walk a couple of blocks back.
 Should only take me 20 minutes or so.